ethereum/consensus-specs/specs/simple-serialize.md

 ## Serialization

-We reccursively define the serialisation `serialize` function which consumes an object `value` (of the type specified) and returns a byte string of type `bytes`.
+We reccursively define the `serialize` function which consumes an object `value` (of the type specified) and returns a byte string of type `bytes`.

 #### `uintN`